-Social ADvocacy and Community Work
+Social Advocacy and Community Work

 Over a career of working as a lawyer, community advocate, and in healing, I've really generated a lot of interested in the ways that healing works at different levels from the political, to community, family, and the individual.
 I have always been interested in larger forms of activism, but I also feel that the power of narrative has a personal and psychological benefit that works at the individual level.